DucAnhSCY/ForumPC/README.md

    - Build output directory: `public`
 6. Click "Save and Deploy"

+## Cloudflare Images Configuration

+This project uses Cloudflare Images for image uploads in CKEditor.
+To set it up:

+1. Enable Cloudflare Images in your Cloudflare account
+2. Create an API token with the "Cloudflare Images" permission
+3. In your Cloudflare Pages project settings:
+   - Go to "Settings" > "Environment variables"
+   - Add a new variable named `CF_API_TOKEN` with your API token as the value
+   - Set the variable to be encrypted
+   - Deploy the changes

+The Zone ID is already configured in the code: `4173baa8fe5b12f5f8214903e1adcf4a`

 ## Redirects Configuration

 The `_redirects` file in the public directory configures URL routing for the site: